 Each Wednesday in Advent and Lent.

-Christmas Eve Family worship with Christmas Pageant and Communion 5:00pm
+Christmas Eve Family worship with Communion followed by a candle lighting service 5:00pm

 Special Musical Events